ELY3M/elys-switch-guide.github.io/docs/about.md

 # About this guide

-I took this guide and modified to make it more simpler and less steps.
+I took [this guide](https://switchgui.de) and modified it to make it more simpler and less steps.
 I used my Nintendo Switch to modify this guide :)

 !!! tip ""